GSA/fpki-guides/_announcements/01_health_it_removal.md

 - **March 4, 2019:** Federal PKI revoked the cross-certificate issued from the Federal Bridge CA 2016 to DigiCert Federated ID CA-1 CA.

 ## What certification authorities were impacted?
 The following CAs are still **active** and may be used for the intended purposes.
-These CAs will no longer have a trust relationship with - or be required to be audited for - Federal PKI compliance.
+These CAs no longer have a trust relationship with - or are required to be audited for - Federal PKI compliance.

 Each CA is listed by common name with a link to additional CA certificate details in the [Additional Resources](#additional-resources) section.